KomodoPlatform/dPoW/doc/bible.md

 NN gurus have additional duties and rights.
 They are “responsible” for their geo-region and should do their best to motivate, support, and push “weak” NN Operators to boost their region’s notarization statistics.
 NN gurus also support the Komodo team during the elections, initial setups, etc. In exchange the Komodo team will assign these NN gurus additional bounties and bonuses.

-### NN judge:
+### NN Arbiter:

-A Komodo team-member that is not involved in the NN/dpow operations nor in the NN community gets the role of a NN judge assigned which will make a final decisions ref. rule violation and ban.
-The NN judge will be announced prior to the start of season 5.
+A Komodo team-member that is not involved in the NN/dpow operations nor in the NN community will server in the role of a NN Arbiter assigned which will make a final decisions with reference to rule violations, disqualifications and bans on the basis and merits of evidence submitted by NN Gurus and the NN Tribunal.
+The NN Arbiter will be appointed on an as-needed basis.

-### NN tribunal:
+### NN Tribunal:

-Two additional team-members form together with the NN judge a NN tribunal which ensures an objective decision finding process in case of unclear situations and controversial debates related to a rule violation.
-The NN tribunal gets announced prior to the start of season 5.
+Two Komodo team-members form together alongside two (non-team) NN Gurus to ensure an objective decision finding process in case of unclear situations and controversial debates related to a rule violation.
+The NN tribunal will be formed on an as-needed basis.

-#### The current NN gurus are:
+#### The current NN Gurus are:

 CHMEX (@CHMEX#0686 on discord): EU region <br>
 Shossain (@SHossain#0007 on discord): AR and NA region <br>
 Strob (@Strob#3417): SH region <br>

-### Rules and their enforcement - historic information for transparency:
+### Rules and Enforcement - historic information for transparency:

 In the previous Notary Node seasons, there were no protocolled rules or policies, which lead to certain confusion in the sense of the Latin phrase “nullum crimen, nulla poena sine lege,” which means someone cannot be punished for something that is not prohibited by law.

 We reconsidered this part and decided to author and publish these transparent guidelines which we call the “Notary Node Bible”.
-The Komodo team also decided that a violation of any of the above [rules](#responsibilities-rights-and-duties-of-a-nn) will lead to immediate loss of the NN spot.
-In the event that a single individual has a second violation in the following season, it would lead to disqualification from all future elections and seasons.
+The Komodo team also decided that a violation of any of the above [rules](#responsibilities-rights-and-duties-of-a-nn) may result in immediate loss of the NN spot, disqualification from election or other sanctions as deemed appropriate by the NN Arbiter.
+In the event that a single individual has additional violations in subsequent seasons, it could lead to disqualification from all future elections and seasons.

-A "grace period" at the beginning of Season 4 will apply until September 1st 2020, to allow for adjustment to rules based on the framework established in this document, and to give new notaries time to make mistakes, learn and tweak their servers.
+A "grace period" at the beginning of each season will apply until September 1st 2020 for first time notaries, to allow for adjustment to rules based on the framework established in this document, and to give new notaries time to make mistakes, learn and tweak their servers.
 During this time, minor infractions may lead to "probationary status" with Gurus and the NN community assisting non-conforming operators achieve stable and productive participation.
-Major infractions (i.e. grossly negligent or malicious activity) will be suject to harsher penalty up to and including spot-loss / disqualification.
+Major infractions (i.e. grossly negligent or malicious activity) will be subject to harsher penalty up to and including spot-loss / disqualification.

 In case of such a spot-loss or disqualification, the next candidate from the election results will be eligible for the spot and the pubkey would be replaced with the next scheduled hardfork update.

-### NN season
+### NN Season

 A NN season may not equal 12 months - it will cover mininmum 75%, 3 quarters (9 months) of a year but could also last longer than a year under specific circumstances.

-### Notary Node setup:
+### Notary Node Setup:

-You find all essential infos and setup instructions on https://github.com/KomodoPlatform/dPoW
+You find all essential infos and setup instructions on [the dPoW repository](https://github.com/KomodoPlatform/dpow) Operators are also encouraged to ask questions relating to setup and operation in Discord or via direct messaging with NN Gurus.

 #### Recommended min hardware setup for main NN: